smellyshovel/vite-vue-starter-slave/README.md

 Continue developing and testing the library.

-When done, refer to the [master-library](https://github.com/smellyshovel/vite-vue-starter-slave)'s README.
+When done, release the `/dist` folder with `npm run build` command and refer to the [master-library](https://github.com/smellyshovel/vite-vue-starter-slave)'s README.